authelia/authelia/docs/content/en/integration/openid-connect/freshrss/index.md

 * __Client ID:__ `freshrss`
 * __Client Secret:__ `insecure_secret`
 * __Port:__ '443'
-  * this is the port freshrss is served over (usually 80 for http and 443 for https) NOT the port of the docker container
+  * This is the port [FreshRSS] is served over (usually 80 for http and 443 for https) NOT the port of the container.

 ### Special Notes

-1. The FressRSS implementation seems to always include the port in the requested `redirect_uri`.
+1. The [FreshRSS] implementation seems to always include the port in the requested `redirect_uri`.
 As Authelia strictly conforms to the specifications this means the client registration **_MUST_** include the port for the requested `redirect_uri` to match.

 ## Configuration

 ### Authelia

-The following YAML configuration is an example __Authelia__ [client configuration](../../../configuration/identity-providers/openid-connect/clients.md) for use with [freshrss](https://freshrss.github.io/FreshRSS/) which will operate with the above example:
+The following YAML configuration is an example __Authelia__ [client configuration](../../../configuration/identity-providers/openid-connect/clients.md) for use with [FreshRSS] which will operate with the above example:

 ```yaml